TheoKanning/theokanning.github.io/_posts/2016-03-06-wifi-rover.md

 <a rel="noreferrer noopener" href="http://www.dx.com/p/micro-usb-male-to-usb-b-male-otg-data-cable-black-25cm-233994#.VtyE5pwrKUk" target="_blank">Micro Usb Male to Usb-B Male Cable</a>

 I used a sheet of acrylic to make the platform, and a basic phone tripod from Target to hold the robot phone.
-The green chip on the motor shield is a bluetooth chip from another project, and it&#8217;s not necessary for the Rover to work properly.
+The green chip on the motor shield is a bluetooth chip from another project, and it's not necessary for the Rover to work properly.

 ## Demo

-Here&#8217;s a short video showing how it works.
-If you pay close attention, you&#8217;ll notice that my steering worsens considerably when the Rover gets farther away.
-That&#8217;s because once I have to rely entirely on the video stream, the lag makes precise handling pretty difficult, and that&#8217;s why this robot did a great job of finding all of the wifi dead zones in the office.
+Here's a short video showing how it works.
+If you pay close attention, you'll notice that my steering worsens considerably when the Rover gets farther away.
+That's because once I have to rely entirely on the video stream, the lag makes precise handling pretty difficult, and that's why this robot did a great job of finding all of the wifi dead zones in the office.
 <figure class="wp-block-embed-youtube wp-block-embed is-type-video is-provider-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio">

 <div class="wp-block-embed__wrapper">